 Large bays were designed with mobile bottling trucks in mind.
 They pull in to the rear of the winery and several bay doors open allowing for ease of access and setup.
 VintEdge owns a number of large generators to run their operations during loss of power.
 And located in the rear of the building is their winery water treatment system with the resulting water sent to NapaSan.

-Office and meeting spaces and a two-level hospitality section are available for clients who make their wine here to host guests (opening in 2024).
+Office and meeting spaces and a two-level hospitality section are available for clients who make their wine here to host guests (opening in late 2024 or early 2025).

 Leave a Reply